 How Much Compensation For Bowel Damage

-If you or a loved one have suffered a perforated bowel or another kind bowel injury, you might be interested to learn how much you might be entitled to.
+If you or a loved one have suffered a perforated bowel or another kind of bowel injury, you may be interested to learn how much you might be entitled to.

 The figures below give an indication of the level of compensation you could expect to receive.
 However, it is important to remember that every case is different.
-To get a more accurate idea of the value of your potential claim, you should speak to a solicitor.
+To get a more accurate idea of the value of your potential claim, you should speak to one of our solicitors.